Distracted Driving Accident Attorney

 Statistics also show that the risk of being in a crash are 3.9 time higher while sending or receiving a text message, 8.0 times higher when reaching for objects and 3.0 times higher while eating or drinking.

 There are many other studies of distracted driving, all detailing the risk and/or the numerous injuries and deaths caused by distracted drivers.
+Learn how to talk to teens about distracted driving here.

 The law has begun to catch up with the potentially deadly practice of texting while driving and cellphone use behind the wheel.
 New York is among 41 U.S. jurisdictions that ban text messaging by all drivers.
 New York and 10 other states also prohibit all drivers from using handheld cell phones while driving.